FIPER: Factorized Features for Robust Image Super-Resolution and Compression: Experiments

-{\bf Quantitative Results.} \cref{sr-table} presents the quantitative comparison between our approach and state-of-the-art (SoTA) methods.
+\textbf{Quantitative Results.} \cref{sr-table} presents the quantitative comparison between our approach and state-of-the-art (SoTA) methods.
 We evaluate the methods using five benchmark datasets, including Set5~\citep{set5}, Set14~\citep{set14}, BSD100~\citep{bsd100}, Urban100~\citep{urban100}, and Manga109~\citep{manga109}.
 For quantitative metrics, PSNR and SSIM are reported.
-The average relative improvement of \textbf{204.4\%} in PSNR over the baseline across the five datasets is calculated using the formula \((c - b) / (a - b)\), where \(b\) represents the PSNR of a representative baseline, SwinIR, \(a\) represents the PSNR of SOTA, HAT-L, and \(c\) represents the PSNR of our best model, HAT-L-F. This formula measures the relative performance gain of our model compared to the gap between HAT-L and SwinIR.

-To validate the effectiveness of our framework, we employ three different SoTA SR models—ATD~\cite{ATD}, DAT~\cite{DAT}, and HAT~\cite{chen2023activating}—as the Coefficient Backbone in our pipeline, which we denote as ATD-F, DAT-F, and HAT-F, respectively.
-These models exhibit significant improvements when compared to their counterparts, ATD-L, DAT-L, and HAT-L, which possess similar parameter counts.
-It is important to note that only \cite{chen2023activating} provides a large-scale model.
-To maintain fairness, we scale up ATD and DAT to match this size and train them under the same configuration as our model, including both pretraining and fine-tuning stages.
-To ensure an equitable comparison with other methods, we further train another model, HAT-F-ImageNet, using ImageNet as the pretraining dataset, following the protocols outlined in \cite{IPT, chen2023activating}.
-The results demonstrate that its performance remains consistent with only minor perturbations.
+Our model delivers a \textbf{204.4\%} average PSNR gain, defined as \((c - b) / (a - b)\) with \(b\)=SwinIR, \(a\)=HAT-L, and \(c\)=HAT-L-F. We embed three SoTA SR backbones: ATD~\cite{ATD}, DAT~\cite{DAT}, HAT~\cite{chen2023activating}, yielding ATD-F, DAT-F, and HAT-F. Each beats its parameter-matched baseline (ATD-L, DAT-L, HAT-L).
+As only HAT provides a large variant, we upscale ATD and DAT to the same size and train all models with identical pre-training and fine-tuning for fairness.

-Furthermore, in traditional Fourier Series and other image processing methods~\cite{jpeg}, the basis is typically derived first and then used to compute the coefficients.
-In contrast, our method derives the coefficient features first, as illustrated in ~\cref{fig:sr-conceptual}.
-To explore this difference, we develop another variant of our model, denoted HAT-F-Basis-First, where we reverse the order of operations.
+\textbf{The Order of Coefficient and Basis.} Furthermore, in traditional Fourier Series and other image processing methods~\cite{jpeg}, the basis is typically derived first and then used to compute the coefficients.
+In contrast, our method derives the coefficient features first, as illustrated in ~\cref{fig:sr-compression}a.
+To explore this difference, we develop another variant of our model, denoted \textbf{HAT-F-Basis-First}, where we reverse the order of operations.
 In this case, we first pass the image through the Basis Swin Transformer and then use the resulting basis features and the image input to derive the coefficients.
 This approach, however, leads to a gigantic performance drop, showing the importance of the order of the pipeline.
 Specifically, we argue that in our pipeline, the Coefficient Backbone functions more as a feature extraction module, where the refined features facilitate downstream basis extraction.